Home / Grand National Tips 2027

 What horse won the first Grand National?

-The date of the first Grand National is sometimes debated among racing historians, but the most commonly held view is that the first running occurred in 1839.
+The date of the first Grand National is sometimes debated among racing historians, but the most commonly held view is that the first true running occurred in 1839.
 It was won, appropriately, by a horse named Lottery.

 What are the odds for winning the Grand National?